ConceptaNjolima/MyTNTResources/Week 1/[ENG1.1] Intro to VSCode and TypeScript.md

       * Parameters are what's passed into the function.

 3. Objects - [overview of objects](https://www.tutorialspoint.com/typescript/typescript_objects.htm)
-   * An object reprsents key value pairs that describe something.
+   * An object represents key value pairs that describe something.
 For example a rectangle has length and width.
 A contact may have name, phone number and address.
    * Reference - creates an additional name for the same object.
 Changing a value in the reference object, changes the original object.
    * Copy - creates a copy of the object.
 Changing the copy object will not impact the original object.
    * An interface represents one of TypeScripts core principles, type checking the shape values have.
 Interfaces name the types.

 4. Class - [overview of classes](https://www.typescriptlang.org/docs/handbook/classes.html#classes)
-   * A class in object-oriented programming languages, like TypeScriptm is a template for creating objects.
-Classes are a feature of TS, only avaliable in more recent versions of JS (from 2015 onwards).
+   * A class in object-oriented programming languages, like TypeScript is a template for creating objects.
+Classes are a feature of TS, only available in more recent versions of JS (from 2015 onwards).
    * A class contains properties, constructors, and methods.
 Constructors are methods automatically invoked when an instance of the class is created.
    * In a class, `this.` denotes that it's referring to one of the members in the class.
    * `new` is used to construct an instance of the class.
-   * TS also introduces inhertiance.
+   * TS also introduces inheritance.
 Inheritance extends classes.
       * Classes inherit properties and methods from the base class.
       * View the [animal class example](https://www.typescriptlang.org/docs/handbook/classes.html#inheritance).